 Later, another breeder named Meloney as well as a team of other professionals worked to standardize the breed.
 This was done mostly with regard to color, but also in body weight and other features, too.
 He was one of the first to publicly exhibit these birds.

-In 1922, the black Jersey Giant was accepted into the American Poultry Association.
-Later, the White Jersey Giant came to be, produced from different-colored offspring of the black Jersey Giant.
-The white Jersey Giant was formally recognized by the American Poultry Association in 1947.
+In 1922, the black Jersey Giants was accepted into the American Poultry Association (APA).
+Later, the White Jersey Giant came to be, produced from different-colored offspring of the black Jersey Giants.
+The white Jersey Giant was formally recognized by the APA in 1947.

 While the Jersey Giant’s popularity soared in the early 1900s, it began to drop off toward the middle and turn of the century.
 In fact, the breed was listed as critically endangered by the Livestock Conservancy in 2001.